ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

    ..  youtube:: quomxCIPP74
     :width: 100%

-Older version of ADS-B based avoidance
+Older version of ADS-B based avoidance in Plane-3.5
 ======================================

 Plane's earlier version of ADS-B based avoidance used these different parameters: